chainwayxyz/citrea/CONTRIBUTING.md

 | No-std  | `make check-no-std`             |
 | Foundry | `forge test -vvv`               |

 We kindly expect you to run these and check everything is correct on your side before opening a ready Pull Request.
-We do not merge things until these pass, as expected :) If you want to check more about this workflow, feel free the to check it from [**here**](https://github.com/chainwayxyz/citrea/blob/nightly/.github/workflows/checks.yml) .
+We do not merge things until these pass, as expected :) If you want to check more about this workflow, feel free the to check it from [here](https://github.com/chainwayxyz/citrea/blob/nightly/.github/workflows/checks.yml).

 #### Styling

 There's also a Git Hook for you to run, in terms of styling.
-You can see / run it from [**here**](https://github.com/chainwayxyz/citrea/blob/nightly/.githooks/pre-commit).
+You can see / run it from [here](https://github.com/chainwayxyz/citrea/blob/nightly/.githooks/pre-commit).
+Alternatively, you can run `make set-git-hook` to configure it automatically via the [Makefile](https://github.com/chainwayxyz/citrea/blob/585c84a921ba0e896f449a203d199d5bac34050d/Makefile#L72).

 ### Code of Conduct